 1. Motivation

 During meetings, participants frequently share data, statistics, market claims, history and technical information that may require verification.
-Currently, users must either web search during meetings or manually fact-check statements after meetings, creating delays, distractions and potential mistakes.
-A built-in fact-checking feature would enable immediate verification of transcripts, enhancing decision-making quality and meeting credibility.
+Currently, users must either web search during meetings or manually fact-check themselves the transcript afterward, creating delays, distractions and potential mistakes.
+Instead, users need a simple, on-demand way to verify specific meetings or transcripts only when it matters to them, avoiding unnecessary processing while enhancing decision-making quality and confidence.

 2. Feature Request